LohitoBurrito/ECE484_GEM_Lane_Detection/README.md

 ### ② YoloPV2

+⚠️ Disclaimer: We outsourced the YoloPV2 model from [here](https://github.com/CAIC-AD/YOLOPv2)

 The blurred output of the Bilateral Filter is then sent into a YoloPV2 model which performs pedestrian and lane detection.
 Below shows an example output image of the YoloPV2 model which we captured.
 Note that the image is blurred which was the results of the previous bilateral filter.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5047e8aa-7db9-4849-8b52-eca8ccda0209" alt="drawing" width="45%"/>
 </p>

-We outsourced the YoloPV2 model from [here](https://github.com/CAIC-AD/YOLOPv2)
+Note that with the YoloPV2 model, we can also perform pedestrian detection.
+We

 ### ③ Color Gradient Thresholding